narenkiran1729/Recipes/BombayChutney.md

 ## Procedure
 1. Add little amount of hot water to besan and make into semi liquid without any solid formations.
 Keep it aside.
-2. Keep flame small-medium and put pan on it.
+2. Keep flame small-medium and put pan on it. *Adjust the flame according to thickness of pan.
+Too much heat to cooking ingredients may spoil the dish*
     * Add oil.
 Wait till it becomes hot.
     * Then Add mustard seeds.
 Wait till they start popping.
     * Then Add crushed ginger and garlic.
 Wait 5-10seconds